The Mile High's City's Team Has Elevated Their Play and Now 4-0

-Despite starting the season off season 6-7 the Denver Nuggets are inching closer and closer to the team that was in the Western Conference Finals last year, now on a four-game winning streak.
+Despite starting the season off 6-7 the Denver Nuggets are inching closer and closer to the team that was in the Western Conference Finals last year, now on a four-game winning streak.

 They took down the Dallas Mavericks last night 117-113.
 Michel Porter Jr. led the way with 30 points and eight rebounds.
 Jamychal Green also added 17 points and eight rebounds off of the bench, which was also a big part of their win tonight.
 Their bench averages 39.5 PPG, but went off for 63 points tonight.